trickster/jitter-using-cmake/README.md

 All the `*-syntax.*` files and lex/bison files are not needed here.
 The exported symbols from the VM shared library can be imported into any other language and can be used.

+To look at symbols exported look at generated `izmirvm-vm.h` and `izmirvm-vm-main.c`.

 ## Caveats

 CMake pipeline is bigger because we build `jitter` twice, once without `JITTER_SUBPACKAGE_DIRECTORY` (generates `jitter` tool) and once with (generated shared library `libjitter.so`).